Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 It just makes Sedlec extraordinary evidence of human-hunting around Kutná Hora.

 For extraordinary evidence of human hunting around Stamford and Collyweston, you need to stalk the dark heart of Rockingham Forest itself.
-Starting with the much transformed ossuary beneath Holy Trinity church in the village of Rothwell:
+Starting at the much transformed ossuary beneath Holy Trinity church in the village of Rothwell:

 They grew their own soup-bowls.
 Source: Rothwell bone crypt - Flickr

-As fans of England's other Lady Margaret might say: why pay people to make pottery when it's cheaper to make pottery out of people?
+Or as fans of England's other Lady Margaret might say: why pay people to make pottery when it's cheaper to make pottery out of people?

 We don't know if Holy Trinity's 1,500 current inhabitants were once arranged like Sedlec's 40,000 to 70,000 inhabitants.
-As residents-turned-decor.
-However, various clues suggest Holy Trinity's ossuary wasn't exactly built for private grief:
+That is: as residents-turned-decor.

 After preying on them.
 Source: The Rothwell Charnel Chapel project: The Digital Ossuary

-Remnant agger stub below Collyweston scarp.
+Agger stub below Collyweston scarp.
 Google Maps

 It's called a dakhma.
 Source: Trinity of Old-World Secrets

-Now we know what we're looking for: distinctive circular stone structures.
-Wide, circular structures originally built with a roof sloping down to a central circular 'court' or pit.
+We're looking for distinctive circular stone structures in former hunting parks.
+Wide, circular structures originally built with an internal roof that sloped down to a central circular 'court' or pit.
+Wide, circular structures that the best reputation management team have cleaned up.

 Structures like this: